 TRASH REMOVAL: Please take your trash with you.

-FYI, if you want more than 3 campers, I am working on an area for a tent.
+FYI, if you want more than 3 campers, there is room on the trillium, the hammock below the treetent for 3 additional campers.
+There is also a shelter with mosquito netting where a tent could be staked.
+Please see photos.
 Please feel free to reach out to me if you want to increase the number of people staying in your group.

 - Check in: After 2PM